-If you copy the URL and send it manually, the external user will have to enter the name as identification.
-There is no password, not even email as the account for the external user will not be created.
+If you copy the URL and send it manually, the external user will enter the name as identification.
+There is no password, not even email, as the account for the external user will not be created.
 The system requires you to enter your name only to identify the external user if there are several of them.

-There is one more thing we have in Approval Studio, that I was not able to find in GoVisually – it shows who was the person inviting the external reviewer, so if your teammates invited several, you will know who’s responsible for which review.
+There is one more thing we have in Approval Studio that I was not able to find in GoVisually – it shows who was the person inviting the external reviewer, so if your teammates invited several, you would know who’s responsible for which review.
 And who invited the guy who called Iceland Alaska!

 As for the final decision, two big buttons at the top of the window will not let you forget why you are here – Approve and Request Changes – click one of those to make the decision.
 It’s a bit more obvious than with GoVisually.

-In GoVisually the system is somewhat similar to the one we have in Approval Studio.
-You hit on the options button on the asset, choose Add Revision, and upload the new file version.
+In GoVisually, the system is somewhat similar to the one we have in Approval Studio.
+You hit the options button on the asset, choose Add Revision, and upload the new file version.

 The GoVisually review tool will show you the latest file version if you open the asset, the same as Approval Studio.
-However, the previous version is hidden, and to find it, you need to hit Versions and choose the version you want to see.
-In GoVisually the file versions are in the left lower corner.
+However, the previous version is hidden.
+To find it, you need to hit Versions and choose the version you want to see.
+In GoVisually, the file versions are in the left lower corner.

-In Approval Studio we have 4 different comparison modes, that help to find all the file version differences and to make a wise decision.
+In Approval Studio, we have 4 different comparison modes that help find all the file version differences and make a wise decision.